dasayan05/rlx/README.md

     agent.step()
 ```

 This is all you have to write to get PPO running.
-Its extremely easy to make manual engineering into the algorithms.

 ## Design and API

-User needs to provide a parametric function that defines the computation at *each time-step* and follows a specific signature (i.e., `rlx.Parametric`). `rlx` will take care of the rest e.g., tie them up to form full rollouts, preserving recurrence etc.
+User needs to provide a parametric function that defines the computation at *each time-step* and follows a specific signature (i.e., `rlx.Parametric`). `rlx` will take care of the rest e.g., tie them up to form full rollouts, preserving recurrence (it works seamlessly with recurrent policies) etc.

 ```
 class PolicyValueModule(rlx.Parametric):